On the magnetar origin of the GRBs presenting X-ray afterglow plateaus: Data analysis

 \section{Data analysis}

 We compute the GRB bolometric luminosity $L(t)$ as follows:

-where $F_X (E_{min},E_{max},t)$ is the 0.3-10 keV X-ray flux at any time from the time start of the plateau until the end of the observed light curves and $K$ is the K correction in $1-10,000$ keV \citep{Bloom2001}.
+where $F_X (E_{min},E_{max},t)$ is the 0.3-10 keV X-ray flux at any time from the time start of the plateau until the end of the observed light curves and $K$ is the K correction in {\bf the $1-10,000$ keV band} \citep{Bloom2001}.

 We assume that the afterglow emission is collimated, hence the $(1-cos\theta_{jet})$ factor in Eq. (\ref{eq: lx}).
-Given the large uncertainties affecting $\theta_{jet}$ from the multi-wavelength afterglow data analysis, we adopt here the method presented by \citealt{Pescalli2015}.
-Our sample of selected GRBs cover a huge redshift range ($0.033<z<9.4$).
+Given the large uncertainties affecting $\theta_{jet}$ from the multi-wavelength afterglow data analysis, we adopt here the method presented by \citealt{Pescalli2015} {\bf in which $\theta_{jet}$ can be estimated by using the $E_{peak}-E_\gamma$ relation (Ghirlanda et al. 2004) and the $E_{peak}-E_{iso}$ (Amati et al. 2002), where $E_{peak}$ is the energy at which the prompt emission $EF(E)$ spectrum peaks and $E_\gamma$ and $E_{iso}$ are the burst radiated energy assuming a collimated or an isotropic geometry, respectively.}